Censorship in Brazil: Internet freedom

+In June 2025, the Supreme Court issued a preliminary ruling that social media platforms are liable for the actions of their users in certain cases (such as hate speech), and may be required to expedite the removal of content even without a court order.

 Self-censorship

 Rede Globo

 Rede Globo, the largest telenovela producer of the country, is known to have practiced self-censorship on at least two occasions.

 According to Afro-Brazilian actor Tony Tornado, in a statement for the 2000 documentary A Negação do Brasil which denounces racism on the Brazilian television, three final sequences were shot for the 1985 telenovela Roque Santeiro, which drew a record-breaking audience.
 In two of them, the protagonist Porcina (Regina Duarte) ended up with white characters (Lima Duarte or José Wilker) and in the other, she ended up with Tornado's character Rodésio.
 Globo's press office, however, reported that just two final sequences had been shot; with Porcina ending up with one of the white characters.
 According to Tornado, the third sequence was banned by the head of the network.

 Rede Record

 Rede Record was criticized for censoring the 2009 telenovela Poder Paralelo.
 The head of the network vetoed author Lauro César Muniz, who claimed to have left Globo due to the lack of artistic freedom, and director Ignácio Coqueiro from writing and directing scenes featuring thighs, breasts, buttocks and coarse language.
 Although the head of the network claimed the scenes were being cut so that the program could receive a 14 classification, scenes containing deep violence were not removed.
 This resulted in bad reviews for the network, already known for its aestheticization of violence.